AlexP11223/gdrive_link_transformer/README.md

 Install dependencies by executing `poetry install`.

+For Linux you may also need to install one of the packages listed here https://pyperclip.readthedocs.io/en/latest/introduction.html#not-implemented-error for clipboard management, such as `sudo apt-get install xclip`.

 Use PyTest to run tests: `poetry run pytest` or in PyCharm.

 Use `poetry run gdrive-direct-link` to run the script when you have a Google Drive sharing link in the clipboard.